arrow-left

 If you can't wait for the next official JJazzLab release, you may want to try JJazzLab with the latest translation files, to see how it looks.

-First you'll need to build JJazzLab-X from the source code, according to these instructions, but use the l10n_master branch instead of the master branch, as explained below:
+First you'll need to build JJazzLab-X from the source code, according to these instructionsarrow-up-right, but use the l10n_master branch instead of the master branch, as explained below:

 Retrieve the JJazzLab-X code source project from GitHub